gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 It is: *what kind of creatures do we want to be?*

-Creatures who hide from uncomfortable truths — or creatures who face them, however difficult, however unsettling,
+Creatures who hide from uncomfortable truths, or creatures who face them, however difficult, however unsettling,